2002–03 Juventus FC season: Europe

-Even tougher opposition was awaiting them in the following round in Real Madrid.
 Madrid had won three of the previous five editions of the competition and presented a star-studded squad with players such as Iker Casillas, Roberto Carlos, Luís Figo, Raúl, Ronaldo and former Juventus playmaker Zinedine Zidane.
-They had imperiously seen off the challenge of Manchester United in the quarter-finals and were in search of their tenth European Cup/Champions League title.
+They had seen off the challenge of Manchester United in the quarter-finals and were in search of their tenth European Cup/Champions League title.

 The first leg was played in Madrid on 6 May.
 Real Madrid scored with Ronaldo, but David Trezeguet equalised.
 The second half saw Roberto Carlos grab a second goal for the home side.

 In the return leg on 14 May, Juventus set out to attack and were rewarded for their efforts with just 12 minutes gone.
 A fine collective move saw Gianluca Zambrotta cross from deep for Alessandro Del Piero, who headed back into the six-yard box for David Trezeguet to smash home.
 Just before half-time, Del Piero beat goalkeeper Casillas at his near post with a well-placed shot.
 Del Piero thus maintained his tradition of scoring key goals against Real Madrid, having already done so as a 21-year-old in a 1996 quarter-final tie.

 Real Madrid earned a penalty after 65 minutes, but Gianluigi Buffon saved Luís Figo's effort, thus keeping his side's two-goal advantage.
 On 73 minutes, Pavel Nedvěd made it 3–0, but he received a yellow card for a rash challenge in the closing minutes of the match, meaning he would miss the final through suspension.
 On 89 minutes, Zidane, playing on the pitch which had been his home for five seasons, pulled one back for Real Madrid.
 The match ended 3–1 as Juventus qualified for the final.